STEAM-Academy-PRO/revolution-robotics-robot-mind/docs/mcu-firmware/i2c.md

 Starts a Command.
 May contain a Command-specific payload.
 May immediately call the `GetResult` handler and provide the result.

+A `StartCommand` must be polled for a result.
+This polling should be repeated until a non-`Pending` result is returned.
+If a command of the same kind is already being executed when sending `StartCommand`, an `InvalidOperation` error is returned.

 ### GetResult Request

 Polls a Command and returns its result if it's finished.
 Request contains which Command should be polled.
 Returns `Pending` as status while the command execution is not finished.

+A `GetResult` must be preceded by a `StartCommand`.
+If command execution is not in progress, an `InvalidOperation` error is returned.

 ### CancelCommand Request